2023 Kids & Teens Summer Workshops – Registration is now open!

 We do our best to provide a family-like atmosphere in our dorms.
 There is close interaction between students and residential life staff, fostering an atmosphere of care and mutual understanding.

-Here is a link to some pictures of our dorm rooms and facilities on campus.
-Here is a link to our website with some general information about our campus and facilities.
+Here is a link to some pictures of our facilities on campus, including our dorms.
+Here is a link to our website with some general information about our campus.

 Other information regarding Student life and Dorms